 Author names should be listed as full first name, initial and surnames for all authors, and a current institutional/company mailing address for each.
 The corresponding author should be indicated, and their email address given.
+Author ORCIDs should be provided if available.

-Please note: For all authorship changes (including author order or details of corresponding author), written correspondence signed by all authors (including the author(s) being added or removed from the paper), is required, explicitly confirming the reason for the change.
+Please note: Changes to authorship after initial submission must be approved by all authors.
+This applies to additions, deletions, change of order or details of corresponding author.
+Written correspondence signed by all authors (including the author(s) being added or removed from the paper) will be required, explicitly outlining the reason for the change.